jrdnbrkfld/PP1-silver-street/README.md

 ## Credits

 I'd like to thank my mentor Ronan McClelland for motivation and guidance throughout my project.
+I'd also like to thank my cohorts in the Code Institute Slack community.